 “Employees should go over their pitch with trusted friends or even with a career advisor, making sure they can confidently and concisely state their worth as an employee,” said Schmitz.

+Holding a mock job evaluation also helps ensure you remember all the salient points on the day of your review.
 Shaw notes that employees should have friends or colleagues offer challenges to their requests that supervisors are likely to make.
 Doing this allows workers to craft effective counteroffers in preparation for the big day.

 Put Yourself in Your Employer's Position